21bhu/data_angel/README.md

     panel.grid.minor = element_blank()
   )

-(Please replace images/intensity_by_hour.png with the actual path to your saved plot image.)

 Insight: Activity intensity is generally low during early morning and late night (before 06:00 and after 20:00).
 Peaks in activity are observed in the late morning and early evening, suggesting these are prime times for user engagement.
 d.
 Steps vs. Sedentary Minutes